While this post features TJ, it is by no means specific to TJ.

 And of course, we all know about real cheating.
 Kids claiming admission to Ivy League colleges.
 Kids scanning Sparknotes and plagiarizing Google searches.
 Kids straight-up lying to their teachers, stealing answers from their classmates, and taking cellphones into exam rooms.
 IMPORTANT NOTE: Cheating is not the problem, but a symptom.
 The culture is the problem.
 It is a culture of Race To Nowhere, when it should be a culture of passion and learning.

 All this talk of cheating leads me to a scandal of sorts going on right now, involving the Siemens Competition for Math, Science, and Technology.
 In fact, it’s been going on for quite some time, but no one’s made a fuss about it until this year.
 It has to do with a lowkey company run by a single woman.
 If you Google it, you will find a simple, skeletal site advertising a youth scientist program for high school students.
 Stuff about scientific research, computers, brilliant minds, Ivy Leagues, the likes.
-From what I’ve heard, kids are paying up to $10K for this 10-week program, during which they are spoon-fed an extremely high-level scientific experiment.
-They submit this project to the Siemens Competition.
+From what I’ve heard, kids are paying up to $10K for this 10-week program.
+They submit the resulting project to the Siemens Competition.
 They win and progress to the next round.
 Toot toot!

 The purpose of the Siemens competition, I assume, is for students to explore and develop their passions in math, science, and technology.
 Paying cash to be handed a research topic seems to contradict the notion of passion, disregarding any ethical ramifications.
 And you know what’s really interesting about this whole scenario?
 A guy in the program said he didn’t even want to participate.
 His mom made him.
 And she paid for it.